 Hundred is a tiny town located in the state of West Virginia.
 With a population of 242 people and just one neighborhood, Hundred is the 240th largest community in West Virginia.
-Hundred has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Hundred has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Hundred isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hundred are a mix of both white- and blue-collar jobs.
+Hundred is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hundred is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Hundred who work in office and administrative support (32.14%), healthcare suport services (25.00%), and personal care services (10.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hundred is worth considering.